ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 3 - Foodie-Fi/README.md

 ---

+**10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)**
+### Approach 1 : Using Case Statements
-**10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)** Again just from the previous table  instead of calculating the average, we need to group them on a 30 day interval.\
+Again just from the previous table  instead of calculating the average, we need to group them on a 30 day interval.\
-The following query may look big, but overall it is just a bunch of case statements for each and every interval.
+The following query may look big, but overall it is just a bunch of case statements for each and every interval.\
+** Note : This is just the brute force method.
+If you want to know how to solve this question in a generalized way directly go to approach 2**

 #### Final Query
 ```` sql